eagle840/killercoda-labs/workInProgress/pythonvenv2/step1.md

 `pip-compile`{{exec}} # takes a while

-pip tools will create a requirements.txt
+pip tools will create a requirements.txt, which we can now install.

 `pip install -r requirements.txt`{{exec}}